DavidVujic/vanillajs-components/blogpost.md

 [compare the ES2017 code with old school JavaScript](https://github.com/DavidVujic/vanillajs-components/compare/with-amd-modules...with-es2017)

-Maybe the code has improved a bit?
+I think the code has improved a bit.
 ES2017 is great, __but there are tradeoffs to be aware of__.
 Many browsers don't have enough support for this version of JavaScript yet.
-To make it work in all kinds of browsers and devices we need to introduce a build step: the code need to be compiled from ES2017 to vanilla JavaScript with Babel.
+To make it work in all kinds of browsers and devices __we need to introduce a build step__: the code need to be compiled from ES2017 to vanilla JavaScript with Babel.

 The package.json file in the project has quite a few scripts compared to the original framework-and-build-step-free version.
 In addition to dependencies like Mustache.js and Require.js, there is a compile step and a Babel polyfill dependency added:
 ```json